tursodatabase/libsql/ext/jni/README.md

 > **FOREWARNING:** this subproject is very much in development and subject to any number of changes.
 Please do not rely on any information about its API until this disclaimer is removed.
-The JNI bindgins released with version 3.43 are a "tech preview" and 3.44 will be "final," at which point strong backward compatibility guarantees will apply.
+The JNI bindings released with version 3.43 are a "tech preview" and 3.44 will be "final," at which point strong backward compatibility guarantees will apply.